PCOS Control Guide: Best Foods, Diet Plan & Natural Ways to Manage PCOS Naturally

 1. High-Fiber Vegetables

-Spinach, broccoli, bottle gourd, carrot
+Spinach, broccoli, bottle gourd, carrot, cabbage

 ✔ Control blood sugar